fe-lixe/meaningful-participation/RECOGNISING-WHAT-MATTERS-v0.1.md

 - What interoperability policies would be appropriate for our ecosystem?
 - Which incentives might better align participant behaviour with our long-term objectives?
 - How could portable Participation Records benefit our participants?
-- With which neighbouring ecosystems would interoperability create value for participants or the ecosystem?
-- Could our organisation become a steward of participation interoperability within our sector?
+- Would interoperability with neighbouring ecosystems create meaningful value, and if so, could our organisation help enable it?

 A useful starting prompt is:

 > Using the Meaningful Participation Reference Architecture (MPRA) and the Meaningful Participation Protocol (MPP), analyse my organisation, community or ecosystem.
 Identify the participants, ecosystem boundaries and forms of Meaningful Participation that contribute to long-term ecosystem health.
 Propose appropriate Participation Records, Credentials, Ecosystem Relationships, interoperability policies, Interpretation models, participation graphs and Incentive models.
 Recommend how these components should work together, identify opportunities to strengthen participant agency and ecosystem health, and describe a phased roadmap from internal deployment to wider ecosystem interoperability.
-Where appropriate, identify opportunities for our organisation to become an ecosystem steward within its sector.
+Where appropriate, identify where interoperability with neighbouring ecosystems would create sufficient value to justify shared infrastructure.

 Follow-up prompt: